 Timing of Annulment vs. Divorce

-There are specific time limits when it comes to filing and waiting for a decision on annulment and divorce in California.
+There are specific time limits when it comes to filing and waiting for a decision on annulment and divorce in CA.

 How Long Does an Annulment Take in California